 Specify the VM type: regular or preemptible.VMs without GPUs only support the regular type.

-Attach a bucket or a filesystem to provide storage.
+Under Mounted volumes, click Attach volume to attach a bucket or a filesystem.
 You can create a bucket or filesystem, or use an existing one.
 To create a new bucket, see Bucket parameters.
 To create a new filesystem, see Volume parameters.

-(Optional) In the Access section, add an SSH key for the VM’s user so you can connect to the VM.You can add new credentials or select existing ones.
+(Optional) In the Access section, configure User name and SSH key to connect to the running workload for debugging.You can create new credentials or select existing ones.
 If you decide to use an existing credential, make sure that the SSH key is stored for the nebius username.

 Configure the Network section: